 Looking at the constraints mentioned above, many might question Apple’s decision to shift to USB Type C for iPad or Mac.
 I totally understand their question, but what they do not understand is that there is a huge difference between the Macbook, an iPad Pro, and an iPhone.

 The former two are devices developed for users to perform a wide range of professional tasks.
-From photoshop to video editing, a USB-C enabled quite a few use cases; such as to monitor mirroring, data transfer, and external peripheral connections.
+From photoshop to video editing, a USB-C enabled quite a few use cases; such as monitoring, mirroring, data transfer, and external peripheral connections.

 Apple is evolving iPad Pro as a standalone device that can replace or substitute as laptops.
 It can perform multitasking to another level; in fact, the company has specially launched iPadOS this year with special features and apps chiefly suitable for the device.
 To allow the iPad to perform a variety of functions with speed and efficiency, the USB-C was an obvious addition.